This article contains affiliate links.

 Google Maps is available in Macau (as opposed to China) so it is helpful when walking around.
 Get the link to my map for this post and you will have all the marked spots, restaurants and hotels in one map which you can use to guide your way.

-Macau Travel Guide – Other things to know
+Other things to know before traveling to Macau

 Macau is a Special Administrative Region of China so nationalities needing visas to visit China may not necessarily need it for Macau.
 In fact, most people can get one on arrival.

 You should definitely bring sunscreen as you will be walking a lot.
 A hat might be helpful in the summer months when it gets piping hot.
 In winter, Macau gets cold, don’t make the mistake of thinking it’s Asia, it must be hot.
 This is one of the nicest places to celebrate Christmas in Asia in fact.
 Macau is also a very rainy place in Autumn and Spring so an umbrella or waterproof jacket is almost essential.